 Carrot and Ginger Soup is silky smooth with a vibrant colour and a hint of warm spicy sweet ginger.
 There are very few ingredients in this speedy to make comforting soup and it’s thickened naturally with pureed carrots so there’s no gluten or dairy.
 And it’s budget friendly too, made with ingredients easily found year round.

-The best carrots to use for this soup are fresh picked when in season because they have the best flavour but if you’re buying them off season look for loose carrots that still have the tops so you know they’re the freshest.
+The best carrots to use for this soup are fresh picked when in season but if you’re buying them off season look for loose carrots that still have the tops so you know they’re the freshest.
 The tops should be nice and green and shouldn’t look dried out.
 You can even save the greens for garnishing the soup.
 The bagged carrots will work too, just avoid the ones that look overly large and dried out.
-And you probably want to avoid “baby” carrots because most of them are just regular carrots ground down into smaller sizes so some of the nutritional value is lost and they don’t store as well as regular carrots.Jump to Recipe
+And you probably want to avoid “baby” carrots because most of them are just regular carrots ground down into smaller sizes so some of the nutritional value is lost.Jump to Recipe

 I actually found an interesting website, the World Carrot Museum which has lots of good info about carrots from growing to storing to cooking.
 It also includes some fun facts and claims, for instance drinking carrot juice might get rid of grey hair.
 Who knew?